-A few months ago, Singletracks received a 2021 Stumpjumper Evo Comp for a long term review.
-Since then we have been putting this “do-it-all” bike through its paces.
+A few months ago, Singletracks received a 2021 Stumpjumper Evo Comp for a long-term review.
+Since this In for Test, we have been putting this “do-it-all” bike through its paces.

 The latest iteration of the Stumpy Evo boasts 150mm of rear travel paired with a 160mm fork, and it now only comes in a 29″ wheel option.
 However, for those so inclined, there is the possibility to turn the bike into a mixed-wheel steed with an aftermarket “mullet link.”
 The Specialized Stumpjumper Evo is marketed as a do-it-all, “downhill oriented” trail bike, but then, aren’t most bikes these days?
 That said, the Evo has been a popular model since its introduction a few years ago.

 There are a few things that could potentially set this bike apart from the competition.
 First, the adjustable geometry offers more than just slight tweaks; the head angle can be slackened from 65.5 to 63 degrees for a fairly dramatic change in just 15 minutes.
 Aside from the ability to really mix up the geometry on this bike, it feels like it has been set up to make the ride easier, with the SWAT box in the downtube and, for some models, a SWAT tool built into the stem.

 I have been riding the bike mostly on my local trails in the UK, but these have included a mix of rocky, steep, and natural trails as well as some longer pedal days and more manicured, flowy trail-center rides.
 The conditions this winter also allowed me to test it in snow, mud, and rain.
 This test bike has really had to deal with the worst of the UK winters.